-We have been selling and servicing pontoon boats and deck boats at Charles Mill Marina for over 50 years.
+We have been selling and servicing pontoon boats at Charles Mill Marina for over 50 years.
 We see first-hand the joy of families and friends gathering on the lake to make lifelong memories.
-Boating is a uniquely American pastime, and we are proud to be a part of that legacy.
+Pontoon boating is a uniquely American pastime, and we are proud to be a part of that legacy.